Preamble

 In the clinical setting, students must be able to coherently and systematically summarize a patient’s condition and care plan, both orally and in text (handwritten or electronic) to comply with regulatory and organizational record-keeping standards.

-Students with less than full fluency in English or with learning disabilities are responsible for achieving the same high level of communication ability that is required for patient safety, informed consent, and fully independent and ethical interaction with patients, clients, colleagues, healthcare professionals, and others.
+Students with less than full fluency in English or with learning disabilities are responsible for achieving the level of communication competency that is required for patient safety, informed consent, and fully independent and ethical interaction with patients, clients, colleagues, healthcare professionals, and others.
 Students should note that the level of communication fluency required, both oral and written, is often higher than is generally assessed in standard tests of language fluency.

 Critical thinking and cognitive skills

 Students must demonstrate the cognitive skills and memory necessary to measure, calculate, and reason in order to analyze, synthesize, and integrate/apply information and deal with complexity and ambiguity.
 They must have the capacity to understand and use complex medical, scientific, and technical information.
 Students must be able to accurately recognize numbers and perform relevant calculations.
 These comprehensive problem-solving activities must be done in an acceptable time frame relative to their peers; proficiency in practice is determined both by accuracy and by completion of tasks within specified time frames.
-Students also need to be able to demonstrate the ability to accurately assess their performance to further direct their learning by engaging in self-reflection.
+Students also need to be able to demonstrate the ability to accurately self-assess their performance to further direct their learning by engaging in self-reflection.

 Psychomotor / physical skills